Apple does not allow its company to develop a security app specifically for iOS devices

 In this post, we will discuss whether security software such as McAfee works on the iPhone.
 While the company boasts its smartphones to have been designed with security at its very core, it may just be a marketing statement.
 If you’re still curious about McAfee, then head on to this McAfee Review to find out more.
 Nonetheless, keep on reading this post to know more about this security software.

-The traditional antivirus software for both macOS and Windows has complete access to the operating system and uses such to scan all your applications, as well as files and documents, to make sure that there is no malware running.
+The traditional antivirus software for both macOS and Windows has complete access to the operating system.
+It uses such to scan all your applications, as well as files and documents, to make sure that there is no malware running.

 Any third-party application you install on your phone runs in a kind of a sandbox, which limits their functions.
-This application only has the capability to access the data, which you have given permission access to.
+This application only can access the data, which you have given permission access to.

 Simply put, there wouldn’t be any application on your iPhone that snoops into any activity you do on the mobile banking app, for instance.
-While these apps will be able to access your photos, they can only do so if you give them permission.
+While these apps will be able to access your photos, they can only do so if you permit them.

 On iOS, any ‘security software’ you install is also forced to run in the sandbox, where all your others run.
 It wouldn’t be able to detect all the other apps that you have installed from the store, so it also wouldn’t be able to scan for malware, as well.
-This holds true, even if you have an app named ‘Virus’ on your phone, this ‘security software’ doesn’t have the capability to detect it.
+It holds true, even if you have an app named ‘Virus’ on your phone, this ‘security software’ can't detect it.

 If one did exist, we are pretty sure that it wouldn’t function the way antivirus software does.
 Sure, any Apple device has flaws, specifically in terms of security features.
 However, these issues can be prevented by going through easy and convenient security updates.